menglishca/keyin-course-notes/content/databases/sprints/midterm/_index.md

       - Create all required tables, if they do not exist
       - Support an argument which can print all movies the system has
       - Support an argument allowing a user to update a customer's email address
-      - Support an argument to add a new mobie to the database
+      - Support an argument to insert a new movie to the database
       - Support an argument to remove a customer from the database
         - This should also remove rental history for the customer